Pezz89/PySoundConcat/src/sppysound/docs/overview.rst

 precedence over others based on user preference.
 The best match indexes are then saved to the output database ready for synthesis.

+There are currently two implementations for the matching algorithm:

+- Brute Force

+- K-d Tree Search

+Both will return similar results, however the K-d tree search algorithm is far more efficient when analysing large datasets so is the preferred method.

 .. graphviz::